With its diverse landscapes ranging from rainforest, to arid plains, to highlands and sandy beaches, Sri Lanka is truly magical.

 Each project offers different activities and challenges, so when you apply we will discuss your options and match your expectations and skills accordingly.

-Care in the Orphanages, Community Centres and kindergartens
+Care Community Centres and kindergartens

 Expect a typical day to involve helping at the school in the mornings to create visual learning aides or organising creative games.